Using Supervised Learning to Construct the Best Regularization Term and the Best Multiresolution Analysis: An alternative approach

 \section{An alternative approach}

 In this section, we present another method for attaining the constraint $\psi$ that differs from the approach described in Section 2.
 As mentioned in Remark 2.4, some further theoretical efforts were needed for the approach presented in Section 2, although they will probably not cause any challenges in the practical results.
 However, in this new approach that more computational tasks will probably be needed, no theoretical scratches exist.
 This new method will be addressed in Proposition 4.1 and Theorem 4.2.
 Finally, the end of the section has been allocated to the discussion of Signal classification and Supervised Learning. \begin{proposition} Suppose $a_1,a_2,b_1,b_2 \in \mathbb{R}$ and $M_1,M_2 \in \mathbb{Z}$ are large enough such that $a_1,a_2,b_1,b_2 \in (M_1,M_2]$.
-Furthermore, suppose $S_n=\lbrace 1,\cdots, (M_2-M_1)\times 2^n\rbrace$ and $\lbrace \epsilon_n \rbrace_{n=1}^{\infty}$ is a sequence such that $\lim _{n\rightarrow \infty} \epsilon _n =0$.
-Define the set $D_n$ by
+Moreover, define the set $\mathcal{A}$ and the function $h$ from $\mathcal{A}$ to $\mathbb{R}$ by